Group of Apple adversaries aims to curb alleged bullying

 A website launched Thursday by the coalition framed it as a battle between right and wrong.
 “Every app developer, regardless of size or the nature of the developer’s business, is entitled to fair treatment by these app stores and the platform owners who operate them,” the site reads, in a plea to regulators and lawmakers.
 “Together we will fight back against the monopolist control of the app ecosystem by Apple.”

 The coalition action is the latest head wind for Apple, which is under fire for allegedly wielding its power to thwart competitors and stifle innovation to serve its own bottom line.
 Apple takes a 30 percent fee for digital goods sold on the App Store.
 Many of the coalition’s members, based in the United States and Europe, have already come out against the company, either in lawsuits or in news releases and media interviews.
-And some have helped lawmakers craft questions at congressional hearings and influenced possible laws that might one day curtail Apple’s power.
+Some have helped lawmakers craft questions at congressional hearings and influenced possible laws that might one day curtail Apple’s power.

 Apple has defended its control of the App Store, pointing to privacy, security and quality as the main reasons it must vet which apps are allowed on the platform and limit their capabilities.
-It says the vast majority of the apps on its platform pay no fees (because they do not sell digital goods), but that the fees it does charge help support the platform.
-On Thursday, Apple launched its own new web site, touting the benefits on its App Store.
+It says the vast majority of the apps on its platform pay no fees (because they do not sell digital goods), but the fees it does charge help support the platform.
+On Thursday, Apple launched its own new website, touting the benefits on its App Store.

 It was unclear exactly how the coalition would force Apple to change its guidelines, based on the principles it suggested Thursday, though the website urges “enforcers, regulators and legislators around the world” to address the issues it raises.
 Some of the coalition members are in discussions with lawmakers who are considering legislation that would limit the power of big technology companies, according to officials briefed on the matter who requested anonymity to discuss sensitive topics publicly.

-Epic Games is suing Apple in what could be a landmark antitrust case, alleging that Apple illegally forces developers to use its payment service if they want to offer software through the App Store.
+Epic Games is suing Apple in what could be a landmark antitrust case, alleging Apple illegally forces developers to use its payment service if they want to offer software through the App Store.
 Last month, Epic broke Apple’s rules when Fortnite, its most popular video game, began offering customers a way to pay Epic directly, circumventing Apple’s payment process and its 30 percent fee on digital goods.

 Apple removed Fortnite from the App Store, and Fortnite responded the same day with a lawsuit in federal court and launched a media campaign, complete with a movie trailer comparing Apple to Big Brother from the George Orwell novel “1984.”
 Epic’s lead attorney is Christine Varney, who made a name for herself taking on Microsoft in the 1990s and successfully defended Qualcomm, one of Apple’s most bitter enemies, in a recent antitrust case.

-Apple has denied in court that it is a monopoly and is countersuing Epic for breach of contract.
+Apple has denied in court it is a monopoly and is countersuing Epic for breach of contract.

 Fortnite CEO and co-founder Tim Sweeney told The Washington Post on Tuesday that he chose to take on Apple because he thought it was the right thing to do.
 “Users are lacking right now the basic freedom to install apps on their smartphone from sources of their choosing.
 Apple blocks it outright,” he said.